The Long Day Closes (film)

-The Long Day Closes is a 1992 British film written and directed by Terence Davies.
-It stars Marjorie Yates, Leigh McCormack and Anthony Watson.
+The Long Day Closes is a 1992 British drama film written and directed by Terence Davies and starring Marjorie Yates, Leigh McCormack, Anthony Watson, Nicholas Lamont and Ayes Owens.
 It was entered into the 1992 Cannes Film Festival.

 Plot

 The film is set in Liverpool in the mid-1950s.
 The story concerns a shy twelve-year-old boy, Bud, and his loving mother and siblings.
 He lives a life rich in imagination, centred on family relationships, church, and his struggles at school.
 Music and snatches of movie dialogue allow him to enrich his narrow physical environment.
 "Together these fragments", wrote Stephen Holden in The New York Times, "evoke a postwar England starved for beauty, fantasy and a place to escape."